ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 that will yield distinct results when the Normalized Paths are applied to it.

 Certain characters are escaped, in one and only one way; all other characters are unescaped.

+Normalized Paths are Singular Paths.
+Not all Singular Paths are Normalized Paths: `$[-1]`, for example, is a Singular Path but not a Normalized Path.

 ~~~~ abnf
 normalized-path           = root-selector *(normal-index-selector)